What is Ethereum, and how does it work? A beginner's guide

-To fully understand what Ethereum is, what it does and how it may potentially impact our society, one should firstly learn its most important features and how they differ from the standard approach.
+To fully understand what Ethereum is, what it does and how it may potentially impact our society, one should first learn its most important features and how they differ from the standard approach.

-For starters, Ethereum is a decentralized system, which means it is not regulated by any government authority.
-The overwhelming majority of online services, businesses, and companies are based on the centralized government system.
-This approach has been applied for centuries, and despite history showing its disadvantages many times, it is still necessary when the parties do not trust each other.
+For starters, Ethereum is a decentralised system, which means it isn't regulated by any government authority.
+The overwhelming majority of online services, businesses and companies are based on the centralised government system.
+This approach has been applied for centuries, and despite history showing its disadvantages many times, it's still necessary when the parties don't trust each other.

-Such centralized approach means full control of a single entity, but this single unity may fail, that's why the apps and servers based on this system are extremely vulnerable to hacker attacks and even power cuts.
-Besides, the majority of social networks and other online services require user personal information at least to some extent, which will then be stored at their servers.
-Such personal information may be easily stolen right from there by the same company, its untrustworthy employees, or hackers.
+Such a centralised approach means full control of a single entity, but it may fail.
+That's why the apps and servers based on this system are extremely vulnerable to hacker attacks and even power cuts.
+Besides, the majority of social media and other online services require users' personal data at least to some extent, which will then be stored on their servers.
+Such personal information may be easily stolen by the same company, its untrustworthy employees or hackers.

-As a decentralized system, Ethereum is completely autonomous and is not regulated by anyone.
-As such, there is no central point to fail, as the platform is run with millions of volunteer computers throughout the world, so it cannot get disconnected.
-Besides, user personal information is stored on the user computers, while the content, such as apps, video, etc, maintains total control of their creators without any need to follow the rules of hosting providers, such as App Store or YouTube.
+As a decentralised system, Ethereum is completely autonomous and isn't regulated by anyone.
+As such, there's no central point to fail, as the platform is run with millions of volunteer computers throughout the world, so it cannot get disconnected.
+Besides, personal data are stored on users' computers, while the content, such as apps, videos, etc., is maintained under the total control of their creators without any need to follow the rules of hosting providers, such as the App Store or YouTube.

-Secondly, it is important to understand that, while Bitcoin and Ethereum are always compared one against another, these two projects, as well as their goals, are absolutely different.
+Secondly, it's important to understand that, while Bitcoin and Ethereum are always compared one against another, these two projects and their goals are absolutely different.

-Bitcoin was launched in 2009 as the first cryptocurrency ever, with a single goal to create a universal decentralized currency.
-This currency would not require any intermediary financial institution, but would still guarantee safe and valid transactions.
-This was possible thanks to a revolutionary technology called blockchain.
+Bitcoin was launched in 2009 as the first cryptocurrency ever, with a single goal to create a universal decentralised currency.
+It wouldn't require any intermediary financial institution but would still guarantee safe and valid transactions.
+This was possible thanks to a revolutionary technology called a blockchain.

 The blockchain is a digital ledger that registers and verifies records continuously.
-It is used to track and verify Bitcoin transactions.
-Since the global network of communication nodes maintains the chain of blocks, it is practically incorruptible.
-As new blocks are added to the network they are constantly validated.
+It's used to track and verify Bitcoin transactions.
+Since the global network of communication nodes maintains the chain of blocks, it's practically incorruptible.
+As new blocks are added to the network, they're constantly validated.

 Similar to Bitcoin, Ethereum is a distributed public blockchain network.
 While Ethereum and Bitcoin are both cryptocurrencies that can be mined or exchanged between users, there are many substantial differences between the two.

 Ethereum took the technology behind Bitcoin and substantially expanded its capabilities.
-It is a complete network with its own Internet browser, coding language and payment system.
-The most important thing is that it allows users to create decentralized applications in Ethereum Blockchain.
+It's a complete network with its own Internet browser, coding language and payment system.
+The most important thing is that it allows users to create decentralised applications in Ethereum Blockchain.

-These applications can be totally new ideas or decentralized revisions of existing concepts.
+These applications can be totally new ideas or decentralised revisions of existing concepts.
 This essentially eliminates the intermediary and all expenses associated with the participation of a third party.
-For example, the only gain that comes from the "likes" of users and "share" the publications of your favorite musician on Facebook is generated from an ad placed on your page and goes directly to Facebook.
-In an Ethereum version of the social network, both artists and the public would receive awards for their positive communication and support.
-Similarly, in a decentralized version of Kickstarter, you would not get just one device for your contribution to the company, you would receive a portion of the company's future earnings.
+For example, the only gain that comes from the likes of users and shares of your favourite musician's post on Facebook is generated from an ad placed on your page and goes directly to Facebook.
+In an Ethereum version of social media, both artists and the public would receive awards for their positive communication and support.
+Similarly, in a decentralised version of Kickstarter, you wouldn't get just one device for your contribution to the company; you would receive a portion of the company's future earnings.
 Finally, applications based on Ethereum eliminate all types of payments to third parties for performing services of any kind.

-In summary, Ethereum is a distributed, public, open source software platform based on Blockchain that allows developers to build and implement decentralized applications.
+In summary, Ethereum is a distributed, public, open-source software platform based on blockchain that allows developers to build and implement decentralised applications.

 The entire Ethereum system is backed by a global system of nodes.
 The nodes are volunteers that download the Ethereum Blockchain to their computers and enforce all the consensus rules of the system, keeping the network fair and receiving rewards in return.